Crew: Quilcene Ranger Corps

 The town of Quilcene, Washington, located on the Hood Canal of the Olympic Peninsula, has long profited from the natural resources of the Olympic National Forest.
 Today, Quilcene and surrounding communities also benefit from outdoor recreation opportunities offered by the forest.
 Together, the PNT, the Olympic National Forest, and Olympic National Park, draw millions of visitors to the public lands in the area, every year.

-2017 marks the 25th season of the SKY Quilcene Ranger Corps.
-The QRC provides local youth, 13 – 15 years of age, with part-time summer employment in service to their community and our public lands.
+2018 marks the 26th season of the PNTA – Quilcene Ranger Corps.
+The QRC provides local youth with opportunities to volunteer in service to their community and our public lands.

 Partnerships Protect Trails